 Child ASINs will be included by default.
 If you uncheck the “Include Child ASINs” box it will not include Child ASINs.
 You can also enter a Child ASIN in this field (the ASINs field), and the system will include all related ASINs.
 In other words, if the ASIN you put in the ASINs field is a Child ASIN, and the “Include Child ASINs” box is checked, it will also include all other Child ASINs for the related Parent ASIN.

-Note: if you have the “Include Child ASINs” box checked (default), the Rank column will identify the ASIN to which the results apply.
+Note: if you have the “Include Child ASINs” box checked (default), the SFR (Search Frequency Rank) column will identify the ASIN to which the results apply.
 This makes it easy to quickly scan the list and spot trends for each ASIN and Keyword.
 If you deselect the “Include Child ASINs” option, you can then simply add your Child ASINs (if you have them) as separate entries.

 Note: the Keywords tool will only work with ASINs that have a functional/active listing on Amazon.
 If you use an ASIN in the ASINs field that does not exist the system will warn you and will not be able to pull rankings.